 While more expensive to purchase and operate than the other options, humidifiers are very effective at raising the humidity.
-They have the added benefit of making the entire room more humid making you happy during the dry winter months as well.
+They have the added benefit of making the entire room more humid, making you happy during the dry winter months as well.

-Pebble trays are shallow trays of water with rocks or some other structure in them to keep the bottom of the pot above the water level, but allow the water in the tray to evaporate and raise the humidity around the plant.
-Just be sure the bottom of the pot is not in the water, or the soil will never dry out and the plant will develop root rot.
+Pebble trays are shallow trays of water with rocks or some other structure in them to keep the bottom of the pot above the water level but allow the water in the tray to evaporate and raise the humidity around the plant.
+Just be sure the bottom of the pot is not in the water, or the soil will never dry out, and the plant will develop root rot.

 When to Water

 It is very easy to overwater houseplants.
-This is because watering frequency changes depending on things like light levels, temperature, humidity, type of soil and container, plant size, species, and time of year.
+This is because watering frequency changes depending on factors like light levels, temperature, humidity, type of soil and container, plant size, species, and time of year.
 When you water on a regular schedule, like every Saturday morning, for example, you are almost always providing too much water for some plants and not enough for others.
-Instead, you should check for water on a regular basis.
+Instead, you should check for water on a regular schedule.

 How to Water

-Always remove any excess water that remains in the saucer or outer pot after about 30 to 45 minutes.
+Always remove any excess water in the saucer or outer pot after about 30 to 45 minutes.
 Never allow plants to sit in water.
 Roots that stay in water for long periods will rot.